 All of the above shows us, that the intercultural collaboration between a foreigner in Vietnam and their Vietnamese workforce is leading to complex environments.
-As we described in earlier articles, complexity describes the interaction between individual parts with an uncertain outcome.
+As described by Semdi Solutions, complexity describes the interaction between individual parts with an uncertain outcome.
 So, if, for example, a foreigner has an apparent understanding of their common sense and a Vietnamese has just a different mindset, those 2 worlds clash.
 The outcome of that clash is unpredictable – hence complex.

 Common mistakes in setting up companies in Vietnam

 Regarding organizational setup, “copy & paste” is probably among the most common mistakes foreigners do when setting up in Vietnam.
 Often, they just do, what seemed to work in other markets, or they just copy an organizational framework (e.g. SAFe).
 But this ignores the specific attributes of the market in Vietnam.
 As mentioned above, mindsets might clash, but also, the foundations in terms of staff maturity or even education in certain fields might just not be as expected.

 It is no secret, that one of the biggest factors for high team performance is a trustful environment.
 Leaders need to build such an environment, it is not just there.
 Imposing a framework without an effort to understand the dynamics and certain attributes of a new environment rarely generates trust.
 Our article on Scalar Reframing might give an idea, on how to start building such an environment.

 It is no secret, that one of the biggest factors for high team performance is a trustful environmentChris Kruppa

 Agile Organizations as a response to a complex problem

 Most people understand Agile as a different way of delivering and managing products, services, or projects.
 But that is not entirely true.
 While we approach project management and delivery in an Agile way, Agile is rather a set of values and principles, which help organizations and individuals to make sense in an increasingly complex world.